andrenepomuceno/particle.js/README.md

 ### Collisions

-An collisions occurs when the distance between two particles is less than a minimal allowed distance.
+A collisions occurs when the distance between two particles is less than a minimal allowed distance.

 In the case of a collision between $P_1$ and $P_2$, the conservation of momentum and energy are applied: